 This was a very un-scientific test.
 But I still got a lot of value out of it.
 And this is where things get helpful not just for me, but anyone else with a Ruger Mark pistol.
 It’s no secret that even rimfire ammo has been getting a bit more difficult to find lately.
 I grabbed a box of Winchester recently, only to find it’s rated at 1280 fps.
 Maybe next month, it will be lower velocity ammo available.
 With this Volquartsen Recoil Rod and Spring Kit, I’ll be able to tune my pistols to whatever ammo I do end up shooting, suppressed or not.
 And that is the real value.
 Knowing that no matter what ammo is available, I should be able to get it to cycle, and not batter my pistol to an early grave.

 So this isn’t just for competitors, or those that like their rimfire quiet.
 If you’re not able to locate your favorite ammo, and want to ensure reliable function, check it out at Volquartsen.com.
 Pro tip: Sign up for their emails.
-Not only will you get useful info and offers (without a ton of spam), but you’ll also get free shipping.
+Not only will you get useful info and offers (without a ton of spam), but you’ll also get free shipping on larger orders.
 Definitely worth it.